brekkanegg/brekkanegg.github.io/about.md

 permalink: /about/
 ---

-Full-stack developer who loves soccer, hiphop and scuba diving.
+AI Enthusiast who loves soccer, hiphop and scuba diving.
 From deep learning researcher to MLOps engineer to full-stack developer with the help of chat-gpt.

 ### Education